-There are several factors that caused this research to be insignificant, such as the various kinds of stressors experienced by the respondents causing the stress level felt by each individual to not only come from stress due to long distance learning hours but there are additional stressors that come from various kinds of stressors.
-Another factor that is also thought to influence the results of this study is the stress resistance possessed by each individual.
+There are several factors that caused this research to be insignificant, such as the various kinds of stressors experienced by the respondents causing the stress level felt by each individual to not only come from stress due to long distance learning hours but there are additional stressors that come from various kinds of stressors.7 Another factor that is also thought to influence the results of this study is the stress resistance possessed by each individual.
 Maramis said that the level of stress experienced by each individual is not the same because there is stress resistance in each individual that affects it.
 A person's stress resistance can be described by the Adversity Quotient (AQ), which is the strength possessed by each individual in dealing with various kinds of situations that are challenging and cause tension, difficulty, anger and anxiety.
 The stress resistance of each individual also depends on two factors, namely external factors and internal factors.
-External factors, namely there are demands that come from outside, such as demands from family to get good grades or be the best, work demands then or academic assignments that are considered heavy and not in accordance with individual and other abilities that vary from individual to individual, while internal factors are related namely the individual's way of making adjustments and each individual's assessment of stress and stressors is not the same.
-The theory related to the different assessments of each individual against a stressor is supported by research conducted by Ridhoyanti which showed that there was a relationship between personality type and stress levels.
-The results of the study showed that individuals with personality type B tend to be more resistant to a stressor than individuals with personality type A.8 This is because personality type A is a type of individual who is very competitive in various aspects of life, vindictive, passionate, in a hurry and tends to speak quickly so that individuals with type A find it easier to perceive something as a big stressor when compared to individuals who have type B personality which is less competitive, more patient or not in a hurry, speaks more slowly and always takes time to rest.5

-This adjustment effort is related to the adaptability of each individual, Baker and Siryk reveal the definition of college adaptation, namely the individual's ability to be able to adapt to the demands that come from social, academic, self, emotional and institutional.
-The adaptation process can occur when the individual faces a stressor on a regular basis so that the individual's brain and body can adapt to a stressor so that the stress level experienced is not too high when compared to the first time facing the stressor.
-This theory is supported by research conducted by Rizky regarding the relationship between distance learning and stress levels.
+External factors, namely there are demands that come from outside, such as demands from family to get good grades or be the best, work demands or academic assignments that are considered heavy and not in accordance with individual and other abilities that vary from individual to individual, while internal factors are related namely the individual's way of making adjustments individual's and each assessment of stress and stressors is not the same.5 The theory related to the different assessments of each individual against a stressor is supported by research conducted by Ridhovanti which showed that there was a relationship between personality type and stress levels.
+The results of the study showed that individuals with personality type B tend to be more resistant to a stressor than individuals with personality type A.8 This is because personality type A is a type of individual who is very competitive in aspects of life, vindictive, passionate, in a hurry and tends to speak quickly so that individuals with type A find it easier to perceive something as a big stressor when compared to individuals who have type B personality which is less competitive, more patient or not in a hurry, speaks more slowly and always takes time to rest.5 occur when the individual faces a stressor on a regular basis so that the individual's brain and body can adapt to a stressor so that the stress level experienced is not too high when compared to the first time facing the stressor.9 This theory is supported by research conducted by Rizky regarding the relationship between distance learning and stress levels.
 It was found that students who took distance learning more than 12 times in the last 3 weeks had a 0.458 less chance of experiencing high stress compared to students who took part in distance learning. distance learning less than 12 times in the last 3 weeks.
-In the adaptation process, each individual requires different coping mechanism depending on the individual.
+10 In the adaptation process, each individual requires different coping mechanism depending on the individual.
 There are two types of coping mechanism that are commonly used, namely adaptive coping mechanism and maladaptive coping mechanism.11 In order for individuals to become stronger and more mature, adaptive coping mechanism is needed so that a person does not experience severe stress when faced with something that takes place repeatedly.5,12